 Comment.
-Section 8224 restates former Section 2510 without substantive change.
+Subdivisions (a) and (c) of Section 8224 restate former Section 2510(a) and (c) without substantive change.
+The warning statement in subdivision (b) replaces the statement provided in former Section 2510(b).
 The exclusion of durable powers of attorney for health care in the former provision is omitted as unnecessary.
 See Section 8038 ("durable power of attorney for property" defined), 8065 ("power of attorney for property" defined).
 Other provisions prescribe the contents of the warning statements for particular types of durable powers of attorney.
-See Sections 2475 (Uniform Statutory Form Power of Attorney), 2433 (durable power of attorney for health care), 2500 (statutory form durable power of attorney for health care).
-See also Section 2433(a) (introductory clause) (printed form of a durable power of attorney for health care to provide only authority to make health care decisions).
+See Sections 8501 (Uniform Statutory Form Power of Attorney), 8611 (durable power of attorney for health care), 8651 (statutory form durable power of attorney for health care).
+See also Section 8611(a) (introductory clause) (printed form of a durable power of attorney for health care to provide only authority to make health care decisions).